shiva-kumarj/EightWeekSQLChallenge/pizza_runner_CS2/steps.md

 - Setting null values to certain columns
 - Replacing null values with a default of '0'
 - Cleaning and formatting columns by calling custom functions, and
-- Inserting a new row and altering the data type of certain columns.
+- Inserting a new row and altering the data type of certain columns from `text` to `varchar`.
+- Removing duplicate rows

 I also utilized various SQL functions such as `round`, `coalesce`, and `lower` to format and standardize the data in the columns.